jennahussein/BIS15W2025_jhussein/lab2/hw2.md

 ## 4        Lhotse       27940          8516          1956     933         33
 ## 5        Makalu       27838          8485          1955     560         48
 ```
+Mount Everest has the highest number of fatalities
 **10. Write your data frame to a .csv file.**

 ``` r